Determine the currently protected area

 - In the Suitability column, for Bare or sparse vegetation, click the value, type 3, and press Enter.

-This mapping accounts for most of the landcover in Kenya.
+This mapping accounts for most of the land cover in Kenya.

 - Scroll down to see the remaining values.

+Mangroves and herbaceous wetlands have high value for biodiversity, so you'll leave the default suitability values of 10 and 9, respectively.
 Snow and ice covered land is rare in Kenya, and permanent water bodies are important for aquatic biodiversity.
-You will accept the default values for these.
+You'll accept the default values for these.

 The distribution of transformed values is shown in the histogram.

-Now you’ll preview the results of the suitability model.
+Next, you'll preview the results of the suitability model.

 - In the Contents pane, check the Conservation_suitability_Kenya layer.